rcaerbannog/rcaerbannog/README.md

 ### Hi there 👋

+I'm Alexander Li, a second year Engineering Physics student at UBC.
+I'm looking to do something interesting on co-op for the Winter 2023 term from which I can learn as much as possible--about anything, really!

+# My interests, and some issues I care about include:
+* Mathematics, specifically logic and real analysis
+* Aircraft, aerodynamics and aeronautical engineering
+* Space exploration and astronomy
+* Geopolitical and military strategy, and military doctrine, especially pertaining to air and naval forces (just a topic I found really interesting through reading)
+* Urban design and transport planning (an issue I've grown to care a lot about from Jane Jacobs and from exploring my home city of Toronto more)
+* Macroeconomics (which I took an ECON course to get informed about)

+I'm more of an avid reader than a practical person, but I've recently been working on pursuing some of my technical interests (and technical skills I want to gain) through personal projects, my choice of major, and elective courses.
+I've learned a great deal from all of them, and I hope to continue learning as much as I can through future projects, courses, and co-op experiences!

+# 🔭 I’m currently working on ...
+* In CPEN 221 (software construction): a graph theory project for large datasets.
+Eventually, this will be used to model a path maximization game--Star Wars themed!
+* In ENPH 259 (technical communication / circuits lab): for our final lab, a servo motor circuit that will control the rotational speed of a motor.
+This will integrate a bunch of analog and digital circuit components I previously utilized, including op-amps, d-latches, and counters!
+* As a side project: I'm volunteering for UBC's high school Physics Olympics event as a tester for one of their build projects.
+We're building elastic-powered boats that will go as fast as possible but that will minimize acceleration in all directions.
+I expect to do a bit of Solidworks design and 3-D printing for fabrication of paddlewheels, propellors, and other propulsion system components.

+# 🌱 I’m currently learning ...
+* In CPEN 221: how to design for concurrency and parallelism.
+Previously, we covered basic principles of software development (such as specifications, exceptions, and testing), subtyping and polymorphism, lambdas, dynamic programming and some other small topics.
+* In ENPH 259 and ELEC 204 (linear circuits): about circuit analysis techniques and basic analog and digital circuits
+* In MATH 255: currently doing Laplace transformations, previously techniques for solving differential equations and applications to physics
+* In MATH 217: currently going through Green's theorem and applications
+* In MATH 220 (mathematical proof): currently working with sets and relations.
+Soon, cardinality and infinite sets!

+# 🔧 A few past projects I'm most proud of ...
+* Building foam board RC planes.
+This is something I've wanted to do for a while and finally gathered the motivation to push forwards with!
+I flew these prototypes at my local MAAC club (Humber Valley Radio Control Flyers) over the summer.
+It was in this project that I learned to solder and got to practice a lot with mechanical fabrication (if only with $2 sheets of foam board).
+* Simulated quadruped robot in Webots.
+Something I did in my grade 12 robotics class during COVID, when we were unfortunately unable to do in-person robot construction.
+Me and my partner decided to choose this as our own topic for the final project, not knowing how difficult it was going to be to create a coordinated walking and turning pattern from scratch, but through copious application of geometry and problem-solving skills we managed to make something that works!
+* IR remote arduino car.
+This was a small thing I did at home in the summer before heading to UBC to practice my circuitry and programming skills, and to test out the sensor kit I bought.
+I learned to use Arduino's IRremote library and an IR sender and receiver to encode command signals from a joystick controller to control the car.
+Last summer I bought a gearbox (so the car can actually move on its own power) and also got it to work with the radio TX/RX I used for my RC planes.

+# 📚 A select bibliography of books I've read and other documents ...
+* _Structures, or why things don't fall down._ (J.E.
+Gordon)
+* _Aerodynamics for Naval Aviators: NAVWEPS 00-80T-80_ (H. H. Hurt)
+* _Some Principles of Naval Strategy_ (Julian Corbett)
+* _Case Studies in the Achievement of Air Superiority_ (Benjamin Franklin Cooling)
+* _The Death and Life of Great American Cities_ (Jane Jacobs)
+* _China's Gilded Age: The Paradox of Economic Boom and Vast Corruption_ (Yuen Yuen Ang)

+- ⚡ Fun fact: I'm a huge fan of Monty Python and Star Trek!

+Course policy prevents me from making public some of my course projects and assignments, but I'd be happy to talk more about them if you ask.
+And if you see me in person, do ask me about anything I've put on here!
+I'm still working on this page and I'd love to show more about my interests and what I've been doing.

 <!--
 **rcaerbannog/rcaerbannog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.